 - Send an e-card for Valentine's Day!
 It's a simple and thoughtful idea that you can do a few hours before your actual date!

 - If you can't be with your sweetheart for Valentine's Day sign on to Skype and sync a movie together.
 Leave video or voice chat on so you can each comment as the movie plays.

 - Sit on a trampoline with a blanket and watch the stars for a while.

 - If you're not into the whole arcade idea, a video game date night could work instead.

 It almost doesn't matter what you're doing as a date (almost); lit candles create a more romantic atmosphere.

 The History of Valentine's Day

 The history of Valentine's Day (V-Day) is really covered in mystery.
 But how did this romantic holiday come about?
 There are 3 ideas that are commonly accepted when discussing the history of St. Valentine's Day (which is the correct term for the famous holiday).

-Another theory exists that on February 14th, a holiday to honor the Queen Juno of the Roman Goddesses, was created.
-Juno was the Goddess of women and marriage to the Romans.
-Juno was the Queen of the Roman.
-The next day, a the festival of Lupercalia started and the tradition was that the names of Roman women were written on a piece of paper and placed into a vase.
-Each man would choose a name and that woman was the man's partner for the duration of the festival.
+Another theory exists that on February 14th, a holiday to honor the Queen Juno of the Roman Goddesses was created.
+Juno was the goddess of women and marriage to the Romans.
+The next day, the festival of Lupercalia started, and the tradition was that the names of Roman women were written on a piece of paper and placed into a vase.
+Each man would choose a name, and that woman was the man's partner for the duration of the festival.